pawKer/Vidify/README.md

 ## The plug-and-play way

-Since the v1.0 release this is now very simple!
-You just have to download the executable file from [here](https://github.com/pawKer/Vidify/releases/tag/v1.0) if you're on Windows.
+You just have to download the executable file from [here](https://github.com/pawKer/Vidify/releases/latest) if you're on Windows.
 On MacOS or Linux you will need to run it via python at the moment.
 You can find instructions for how to do that below.

 ## The customizable way

-If you prefer, the app also supports using the Spotify and Youtube APIs instead of using the SwSpotify and youtube-dl libraries.
+If you prefer, the app also supports using the Spotify and Youtube APIs instead of using the `SwSpotify` and `youtube-dl` libraries.
 However, for these you have to provide your own API keys and run it using python.
 The advantage of doing this is you get better Youtube video matches and you don't have to have the Spotify app open on the computer where you are running the app.

 ## Installing the Python version